open-keychain/open-keychain/README.md

 All JAR-Libraries are provided in this repository under "libs", all Android Library projects are under "android-libs".

 * ActionBarSherlock to provide an ActionBar for Android < 3.0
-* Spongy Castle Crypto Lib (Android version of Bouncy Castle)
+* forked Spongy Castle Crypto Lib (Android version of Bouncy Castle)
 * android-support-v4.jar: Compatibility Lib
 * barcodescanner-android-integration-supportv4.jar: Barcode Scanner Integration